Rudd-O/zfs-fedora-installer/README.md

 *Program number one* is `install-fedora-on-zfs`.
 This script will create an image file containing a fresh, minimal Fedora 19+ installation on a ZFS pool.
 This pool can:

-* be booted on a QEMU / virt-manager virtual machine, or
+* be booted on a QEMU / virt-manager virtual machine (whether in legacy BIOS or UEFI mode with secure boot off), or
 * be written to a block device, after which you can grow the last partition to make ZFS use the extra space.

 If you specify a path to a device instead of a path to an image file, then the device will be used instead.
 The resulting image is obviously bootable and fully portable between computers, until the next time dracut regenerates the initial RAM disks, after which the initial RAM disks will be tailored to the specific hardware of the machine where it ran.
 Make sure that the device is large enough to contain the whole install.